naps-product-sa/ocp4-disconnected-workshop/workshop/content/lab03.md

-In this lab, we'll download required content on the Connected Side.
+In this lab, we'll download required content on the Low Side.

 ## Mirroring Images
 Images used by operators and platform components must be mirrored from upstream sources into a container registry that is accessible by the disconnected side.
 You can use any registry you like for this as long as it supports Docker v2-2, such as: